aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 ### Deploying with AWS SAM / Cloudformation

-The high level steps to fully deploy this solution are:
-- Cloning the repo
-- Deploying via AWS SAM
+Prior to deploying, please review the resource below to see what AWS SAM / Cloudformation will deploy.

 #### ⚠️ Warning ⚠️
 Please make changes to the template based on your specific environment / security requirements.
-This is a functional sample but is not verified to be production ready by default
+This is a functional sample but is not intended to be production ready by default

 #### Resources